bianshuyang/LabLink/README.md

 A platform connecting CS students at Emory with research opportunities.
 LabLink aims to simplify and centralize the search for research positions, making it easier for students to get involved and for professors to find passionate individuals.

+## Installation and Setup

+You must have npm installed.
+If you are want to download npm:
+1) brew install node
+2) npm install
+3) npm start

+## Usage

 ## Table of Contents

 - [Background](#background)